Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Experiments

 \subsection{An Error-Driven Agentic Baseline}

-To address the bottlenecks identified in Section 3.4 and beyond, we propose an error-driven agentic baseline to explore the performance upper bound of LLMs on the benchmark.
-Implemented via the OpenCode framework, this approach transitions from vanilla zero-shot prompting to a structured SKILL-based paradigm, explicitly incorporating task-critical guidelines, as well as rules for multi-turn interactions and variable references.
+To address the previously identified bottlenecks, we propose an error-driven agentic baseline to explore the performance upper bound of LLMs on the benchmark.
+Implemented via the \textbf{OpenCode} framework, this approach transitions from vanilla zero-shot prompting to a structured \textbf{SKILL-based paradigm}, explicitly incorporating task-critical guidelines, as well as rules for multi-turn interactions and variable references.

-To mitigate context decay in subsequent interaction turns, we dynamically extract Variable Summaries from preceding workflow iterations as supplementary context.
-Crucially, we construct a robust execution loop featuring a 5-attempt retry mechanism with comprehensive structural and semantic verification.
-Upon failure, the framework triggers targeted Auto-Repair Modules to rectify the four most prevalent errors: code fence malformation, JSON decoding failures, topological sorting violations, and node selection inconsistencies.
-As shown in Table \ref{tab:model_performance_comparison}, the agentic framework yields substantial improvements, boosting Resolve Rates for GPT-5.1 and GPT-5.2 by absolute margins of 4.93\% and 5.34\%, respectively.
+To mitigate context decay in subsequent interaction turns, we dynamically extract \textbf{Variable Summaries} from preceding workflow iterations as supplementary context.
+Crucially, we construct a robust execution loop featuring a \textbf{5-attempt retry mechanism} with comprehensive structural and semantic verification.
+Upon failure, the framework triggers targeted \textbf{Auto-Repair Modules} to rectify the four most prevalent errors: redundant code fences, JSON decoding failures, topological sorting violations, and node selection inconsistencies.
+As shown in Figure \ref{fig:baseline_performance}, the agentic framework yields substantial improvements, boosting Resolve Rate for GPT-5.1 and GPT-5.2 by absolute margins of 4.78\% and 6.05\%, respectively.